3D Pose Nowcasting: Forecast the Future to Improve the Present: Introduction

-Therefore, in this paper, we propose a vision-based system able to accurately estimate current robot poses by learning to forecast the near future as an auxiliary task.
-In particular, we demonstrate that knowledge about the future at training time improves the model's performance in the present.
-Inspired by the field of weather forecasting~\cite{browning1989nowcasting}, we refer to this paradigm with the term of \textbf{Robot Pose Nowcasting} given the similarities between the two fields: i) the forecasting regards a brief time span (\textit{around a few seconds}); ii) we are not required to access specific physical models or additional sensors other than the input data (\textit{depth images}); iii) forecasting, in addition to enhancing present estimation, is important to raise alarms about imminent events (\textit{e.g. collisions, hazards, ...}).
+Given the similarities with the weather forecasting~\cite{browning1989nowcasting}, we refer to this novel paradigm as \textbf{3D Pose Nowcasting}, characterized by the following elements: i) the forecasting regards a brief time span (around a few seconds); ii) we are not required to access specific physical models or additional sensors other than the input data (in our case, depth images); iii) forecasting, in addition to enhancing present estimation, is important to raise alarms about imminent and unexpected events (\eg collisions, hazards).

-The proposed method for Robot Pose Nowcasting, represented in Figure~\ref{fig:initial}, is based on addressing the task from two different angles, \ie Robot Pose Estimation (RPE) and Robot Pose Forecasting (RPF), jointly learned during training.
-In RPE, the model estimates the 3D pose at the current timestep while, in RPF, the model forecasts the 3D pose at future timesteps.
-Our approach requires only depth data as input: this choice enables the acquisition of data with 3D scene information, and the development of a vision-based system robust to varying or absent environmental light sources~\cite{sarbolandi2015kinect}, usually common in indoor scenarios such as workplaces.
-Moreover, the use of depth reduces the domain gap between synthetic and real scenarios~\cite{simoni2022semi}, thus enabling the usage of large-scale datasets without the time-consuming collecting and labeling procedures required with real data.
-Finally, we note that depth acquisition devices nowadays are inexpensive, yet accurate~\cite{zanuttigh2016time}.
+The proposed method for 3D Pose Nowcasting, outlined in Figure~\ref{fig:initial}, is based on addressing the task from two different research fields, \ie 3D Pose Estimation (PE) and 3D Pose Forecasting (PF), jointly learned during training.
+In particular, the model is trained end-to-end to estimate the 3D pose at the current timestep and the 3D poses at the next future timesteps.

+Our approach is based on depth data enabling the development of a vision-based system robust to varying or absent environmental light sources~\cite{sarbolandi2015kinect}, usually common in indoor scenarios such as workplaces.
+Besides, depth acquisition devices nowadays are inexpensive, yet accurate~\cite{zanuttigh2016time}.
+Moreover, in the Sim2Real~\cite{hofer2021sim2real} setting, the use of depth reduces the domain gap between synthetic and real scenarios~\cite{simoni2022semi}, thus enabling the usage of large-scale datasets without the time-consuming collecting and labeling procedures required with real data.